-But not BetMGM.
-It’s the only major U.S. sportsbook we know of that pays out all ties in full.
-It’s available in Arizona, Colorado, New Jersey, Indiana, Tennessee, Virginia, Michigan, Pennsylvania, Iowa and West Virginia.
+BetMGM is the only major U.S. sportsbook we know of that pays out all ties in full.
+It’s available in Arizona, Colorado, Illinois, New Jersey, New York, Indiana, Tennessee, Virginia, Michigan, Pennsylvania, Iowa, Washington D.C., West Virginia and Wyoming.

 Simpson ended up tied for fifth at -11 with three other players.
 There were already four other players who finished ahead at -13 and -12.
 That means he shared the fifth spot with four other players.

 Most books would divide your bet by four and pay you out at 5-1, instead of 20-1.
 At MGM, you’d be paid 20-1.

 What If I’m Getting a Worse Price at MGM?

 The prices will be slightly worse at MGM for certain players, but overall, the pricing will be in range with many other sportsbooks.

 Hold refers to how much, on average, the sportsbook will keep on that bet.
 The higher the hold, the more unfair the pricing for the bettor, and bets like Top 20s have lots of hold baked into them that are hidden to the naked eye.

 For the 2022 Masters, MGM definitely has the worst price on some of the favorites, but down the board a bit, it’s pretty similar to other books.

 Here is the hold for a few books for this year’s Masters: